danieljwait/e2ee-messenger/Writeup/README.md

 Information from the .NET Core GitHub repository \[5\]

+For simplicity, I will only be building a Windows x86 version of the solution for development and the final evaluation.
+However, using the dotnet compiler, executables for all the following operating systems can be built from the source.

+.NET runtime

 The final user of the program will not be required to install the .NET runtime as the solution will be published self-contained.
 This means that the download will be larger as it will contain the .NET libraries, runtime and dependencies needed.
-I will use this format of distribution for the program as one of the stakeholder groups required an easy program setup with no configuration etc.
+I will use this format of distribution for the program because one of the stakeholder groups required an easy program setup with no configuration etc.

+Admin privileges

-Internet access will be required to run the program as the client program needs to communicate with the server.
-During the installation of the program, admin privileges will be required if the program needs access to the internet as it will need a firewall port opening.
+During the installation of the program, admin privileges will be required.
+This is needed because the program needs to access a port on the computer and ports are typically protected for security.

 ## Success Criteria